 HVAC Installation Cost – The Factors

 Keep in mind that this article deals primarily with HVAC installation costs as a whole.
-For costs specific to furnaces, try:
+For costs of specific ACs, heat pumps, or furnaces, try:

 1. House Size Affects HVAC Installation Cost.

-Typically, one ton is required per 400 sq/ft. of floorspace.
-So, a 2,000 square foot house would typically take a 5-ton HVAC unit.
-For more information on how to determine proper size, read:
+Typically, one ton is required per 400-600 sq/ft. of floorspace.
+So, a 2,000-3,000 square foot house would typically take a 5-ton HVAC unit.
+For more information on how to determine proper HVAC size, read:

 2. Ductwork Affects Air Conditioning Installation Cost